KIT-IAI-DRACOS/Power_grid_frequency_dynamics_models_for_islands/Create_figures/README.md

 pip install kramersmoyal
 ```

-Secondly, `cartopy` is needed to produce the map in figure 1 (`ffigure_1.py`).
+Secondly, `cartopy` is needed to produce the map in figure 1 (`figure_1.py`).
 This package can prove difficult to install, does we do not recommend the user to install it as long as reproducing the map is strictly needed.

 ## Data

-The original Data can be found in:
+The original Data can be found in the folder "Data".

 With the plots come a few additional data sources that have generated the figures and avoid long computational times.